miladamer/akka/akka-docs/src/main/paradox/typed/durable-state/persistence.md

   scope2=test
 }

-You also have to select durable state store plugin, see @ref:[Persistence Plugins](../../persistence-plugins.md).
+You also have to select durable state store plugin, see @ref:[Persistence Plugins](../../persistence-plugins.md)(Only akka-persistence-jdbc and akka-persistence-spanner are supported).

 @@@ warning